-In 2014, we began a new chapter in the Tri 4 Schools story.
-Parents, teachers, and community organizations have brought their passion for healthy kids and active schools together with us to form the Exercise to Achievement™ program, which is now in its third year!
+In 2014, parents, teachers, and community organizations brought their passion for healthy kids and active schools together with us to form the Exercise to Achievement™ program, which will start its fourth year in Spring 2017!

 This program is proudly presented by our friends at UnityPoint Health – Meriter!

 This is an eight week program that helps kids train for one of our triathlons while focusing on the mental benefits of being active.
 Teachers and volunteers from each site will lead groups of elementary and middle school-aged kids through lessons of swimming, biking, running, and strength conditioning, with a social/emotional component accompanying each week.
 Each week also incorporates a nutrition lesson and handout, and mindfulness to start/end the session.

 Which schools are eligible?
 Can my school start one?

 Any elementary or middle school that has the appropriate staffing can start a chapter, though we are limited to a maximum of 16 sites per year at this time.

 In 2017, we are excited to offer two different options for the Exercise to Achievement program – full and “lite.”

 For more information on which version might be best for your school or community center, please contact our Program Coordinator, Melissa, at firstname.lastname@example.org.